-Accreditation As per section 250 of the Education Act 1989 NZQA has the power to accredit institutions to deliver approved programmes of study that leads to a qualification/s [Programme] Approval As per section 249 of the Education Act 1989 NZQA has the power to approve programmes of study that leads to a qualification/s Award [of a qualification) The issuing/conferment of a qualification that is listed on the NZQF.
-Certificate of Proficiency (COP) The term used at Wintec to cover both Certificate of Proficiency (COP) and Certificate of Personal Interest (CPI).
-These are ad hoc programm of study that consist of modules from approved programmes/qualifications that meet the individual student's needs.
+As per section 250 of the Education Act 1989 NZQA has the power to accredit institutions to deliver approved programmes of study that leads to a qualification/s As per section 249 of the Education Act 1989 NZQA has the power to approve programmes of study that leads to a qualification/s Award [of a qualification) The issuing/conferment of a qualification that is listed on the NZQF.
+(COP) The term used at Wintec to cover both Certificate of Proficiency (COP) and Certificate of Personal Interest (CPI).
+These are ad hoc programme of study that consist of modules from approved programmes/qualifications that meet the individual student's needs.
 COP student can be presented with a certificate detailing the modules that student completed.
-Local Qualifications Local qualifications are being phased out and replaced by New Zealand qualifications as an outcome of the Targeted Review of Qualifications (TRoQ).
-Prior to the TRoQ all level 1 - 6 qualifications were either local (owned by the approved provider) or owned by NZQA (national certificates/diplomas).
-National Qualifications National qualifications are being phased out and replaced by New Zealand qualifications as an outcome of the Targeted Review of Qualifications (TRoQ).
-Prior to the TRoQ all level $1-6$ qualifications were either owned by NZQA (national certificates/diplomas) or local (owned by the approved provider).
-New Zealand Qualifications New Zealand qualifications range from level $1-6$ on the NZQF and can be either certificate or diploma qualification types.
+Local qualifications are being phased out and replaced by New Zealand qualifications as an outcome of the Targeted Review of Qualifications (TRoQ).
+Prior to the TRoQ all level 1 - 6 qualifications were either loca (owned by the approved provider) or owned by NZQA (national certificates/diplomas).
+National qualifications are being phased out and replaced by New Zealand qualifications as an outcome of the Targeted Review of Qualifications (TRoQ).
+Prior to the TRoQ all level $1 - 6$ qualifications were either owned by NZQA (national certificates/diplomas) or local (owned by the approved provider).
+Qualifications New Zealand qualifications range from level $1 - 6$ on the NZQF and car be either certificate or diploma qualification types.
 NZ qualifications replace national and local qualifications as an outcome of the Targeted Review of Qualification (TRoQ).
-Note: all qualifications at level $1-6$ MUST be a New Zealand qualification - there is no concept of a local qualification in the post-TRoQ environment.
-New Zealand Qualifications Authority (NZQA) Crown entity tasked by the NZ Government to provide leadership in assessment and qualifications.
+Note: all qualifications at level $1 - 6$ MUST be a New Zealand qualification - there is no concept of a local qualification in the post-TRoQ environment.
+Qualifications Authority (NZQA) Crown entity tasked by the NZ Government to provide leadership in assessment and qualifications.
 NZQA is the sole credentialing body for Institutes of Technologies/Polytechnics (ITPs); Private Training Institutes (PTEs); and Industry Training Organisations (ITOs).
-Part 20 of the Education Act 1989 states the powers and functions of NZQA.
+Part 20 o the Education Act 1989 states the powers and functions of NZQA.